rjankovic/bifabrik/docs/tutorial/lineage.md

 }
 ```

-Note that issues can happen when parsing the lineage.
+> Note that issues can happen when parsing the lineage.
+The tool is now focused on transformations between lakehouse tables, so it can run into issues if you, for example, read data from XML or some other format into a dataframe.
 In that case, the dependencies will not be contained in the output file.
-Instead, you will find the error message in the `error` property (as seen above).
+Instead, you may find an error message in the `error` property (as seen above).
+>

-If you encounter issues, you can report them through the [GitHub issues page](https://github.com/rjankovic/bifabrik/issues).
+> If you encounter issues or need to track data lineage from sources other than tables, you can report them through the [GitHub issues page](https://github.com/rjankovic/bifabrik/issues).

 [Back](../index.md)